1940 Field Marshal Ceremony: Ceremony

-In particular, all Army Group commanders were promoted Field Marshal.
+In particular, all army group commanders were promoted to Field Marshal.
 In the case of Kesselring and Sperrle, the rank of Colonel General was bypassed.
-The commanders-in-chief of Navy and Air Force, Erich Raeder and Hermann Göring respectively, were not promoted Field Marshals because they already held the rank (or its equivalent Grand Admiral respectively).
-Given that Field Marshal was no longer as exceptional a rank as it was before, Göring, however, to satisfy his thirst for prestige, was promoted to the specially created rank of Reich Marshal.
-This made Göring the senior officer of the military, without, however, making him an actual superior of Army and Navy.
+The commanders-in-chief of the navy and air force, Erich Raeder and Göring respectively, were not promoted to Field Marshal because they already held the rank (or its equivalent Grand Admiral respectively).
+Given that Field Marshal was no longer as exceptional a rank as it was before, Göring, to satisfy his thirst for prestige, was promoted to the specially created rank of Reichsmarschall.
+This made Göring the senior officer of the military, without, however, making him an actual superior of the army and navy.
 It also underscored his status as Hitler's designated successor.
 He was the only person awarded this rank during the Nazi era, and it was abolished after the fall of the Nazi regime.

 On 19 July 1940, Hitler summoned the generals to a ceremony in Berlin's Kroll Opera House (which housed the Reichstag after the Reichstag fire).
 After a speech regarding a peace proposal directed at Britain, Hitler personally rewarded his generals with their expensively decorated batons, and thanked them for their contributions to the victory.

-The 1940 Field Marshal Ceremony was the first occasion Hitler appointed field marshals due to military achievements and was celebrated like no other promotion ceremony in Germany.
+The ceremony was the first occasion Hitler appointed field marshals due to military achievements and was celebrated like no other promotion ceremony in Germany.
 The remaining five years of the war saw an additional twelve promotions, most of which were without ceremony, such as Friedrich Paulus's promotion, which was conferred over the radio by Hitler.